SL8Entropy/SAMBA-Finbert/README.md

 ## 📄 Citation

-If you use this code in your research, please cite the associated paper:
+If you use this code in your research or find it helpful, please cite the associated paper (currently under review):

 ```bibtex
 @article{sambathkumar2025samba,